jhackett1/age-uk-boost/README.md

 It has a built-in admin dashboard accessible to authorised users, powered by [Administrate](https://github.com/thoughtbot/administrate).

-It uses [Twilio](https://www.twilio.com/) to send SMS messages, including to verify the phone number of users.
+It uses [Twilio](https://www.twilio.com/) to send SMS messages, including to send one-time login codes

 It uses [Nominatim](https://nominatim.openstreetmap.org/ui/search.html)'s free geocoding service to convert postcodes into longitude and latitude data.
 Beware that Nominatim has an [acceptable use policy](https://operations.osmfoundation.org/policies/nominatim/).